LasseKrarup/TheHideout/content/pages/about/pricing/index.md

       Recordings done in the studio will be mixed with a discount.

       *Two revisions included.*
-    price: 5 tracks mixed  8.500 DKK (VAT incl. so no VAT will be added to the total cost.)
+    price: 1 track mixed 1.700 DKK (230€/275 $)  (VAT incl. so no VAT will be added to the total cost.)
   - title: Mastering
     content: >-
-      Mastering pr song 450 kr.
+      Mastering pr song 550 kr.
 Volume discount will be offered please contact us for an offer.

       2 revisions included in the price
-    price: 3 tracks mastered 1.350 DKK (VAT incl. so no VAT will be added to the total cost.)
+    price: 1 track mastered 550 DKK (75€/89$)  (VAT incl. so no VAT will be added to the total cost.)
   - title: Photoshoot
     content: Three hours photoshoot in the studio including 5-10 digital pictures.
-    price: 2.000 DKK (VAT incl. so no VAT will be added to the total cost.)
+    price: 2.000 DKK (270 €/325$) (VAT incl. so no VAT will be added to the total cost.)
   - content: >-
       Piano tuning before recording with the Steinway B-211 (Local piano tuner "Klaverstemmeren")